First Credit Cards

 What if I have bad credit?

 If you have bad credit and need a credit card, it helps to try and improve your credit score before you run a search for your first credit card and complete an application.
 You can do this by making sure you’re on the electoral role, checking for errors on your credit file, and paying off any existing arrears or outstanding debts.

 Having no credit history means lenders and credit reference agencies have no way of knowing how you handle credit, so it can also help to try and build your profile by taking on other forms of credit, such as a mobile phone contract.

 What’s my credit score?

 Each credit reference agency has different criteria, and so your credit score will vary from one to the next:

 - Equifax scores from 0 (very poor) to 700 (excellent)

 - Experian scores from 0 (very poor) and 999 (excellent)

-- TransUnion scored from Rating 1 (very poor) to Rating 5 (excellent).
+- TransUnion scores from Rating 1 (very poor) to Rating 5 (excellent).

 When you apply for credit, your lender runs a credit check with one of the three main credit reference agencies or sometimes all three to find out more about your credit history.
 This information is then reviewed and used, along with the details you provided in your application to give you a score based upon their own lending criteria.

 This score is then used to decide whether or not to lend to you and what product you might be offered if you’re accepted.
 You might be able to get a high interest loan or a high interest credit card if they’ve given you a poor credit score, to account for the extra risk they’re taking by lending to you.